CodingCain/Black-Ops-6-AFK/README.md

-BEST Black Ops 6 AFK Script
+ #BEST Black Ops 6 AFK Script
 - Not Detectable By Anit Cheat
-- Unique Random Movements
+- Random Movements and Omni Movements
+- Random Shoot times, Dont shoot, Aim without shooting, Aim and Shoot
 - F7 to Pause script / F8 to Resume Script # ---- CAN BE CHANGED ----